Discover Dog Sledding Travels – 4 Days (Customizable)

 Distance 105 km

 Go a step beyond the ordinary and discover Yukon’s backcountry with your own team of huskies.
 This four-day, 105 km tour includes three days in the wilderness and two nights camping in a cozy wood-heated tent.
 All warm, top-of-the-line camping gear is provided.
 On Day 1, you’ll be introduced to the basics of mushing dogs and taking care of them before venturing into Yukon’s backcountry on our expedition.
 Experience mushing your team across stunning alpine lakes and valleys and enjoy evenings beside a warm campfire, learning about dog sledding history, geology of the glacial landscape and winter survival.
-In Yukon’s backcountry, there is a good chance of seeing caribou and other wildlife, as well as northern lights.
+In Yukon’s backcountry, there is a good chance of seeing bison and other wildlife, as well as northern lights.
 This journey will give you a taste for Yukon’s wilderness, and leave you wanting more!

 * Add an extra day or two to make an extended journey.